-The Desmond Tutu HIV Foundation is based in Cape Town, South Africa and is run in association with the Desmond Tutu HIV Centre at the University of Cape Town's Institute of Infectious Disease and Molecular Medicine.
+The Desmond Tutu Health Foundation is based in Cape Town, South Africa and is run in association with the Desmond Tutu HIV Centre at the University of Cape Town's Institute of Infectious Disease and Molecular Medicine.
 The Foundation operates community sites in greater Cape Town's Nyanga, Masiphumelele, Emavundleni and Groote Schuur districts.

 Fusing a unique combination of academic expertise and social activism, the Foundation is involved in a number of initiatives including: